chernienkoii/adm1c/README.md

     ```
     nano ./source/index.php
     ```
-    You should change DB value from `3b2f6a2e-fe52-41cf-9d29-78984470c4a2` to your id database in cluster You should change SRV value from `192.168.0.2` to your IP/Hostname server with PROD 1C You should change CL value from `daca2f07-0606-4034-8128-c1e57e1fc643` to your id Cluster in cluster And another vars in example
+   - You should change DB value from `3b2f6a2e-fe52-41cf-9d29-78984470c4a2` to your id database in cluster.
+   - You should change SRV value from `192.168.0.2` to your IP/Hostname server with PROD 1C.
+   - You should change CL value from `daca2f07-0606-4034-8128-c1e57e1fc643` to your id Cluster in cluster.
+    And another vars in example
 2. Deploy
     ```sh